-There are a bunch of articles floating around the internet on what is IGTV, but most of them are super high-level.
-So I got in the app myself and want to share why exactly we — as content creators, entrepreneurs, and creatives building brands — should care.
+There are a bunch of articles that talk about what IGTV is and even strategy, but most of them are super high-level.
+So let’s quickly go over all things IGTV and why we — as content creators, entrepreneurs, and creatives building brands — should care.

 Give me the high-level facts, please